calaldees/blog/optimisations.md

             * My back is clear (for hi-vis vests) (extra cooling, no sweaty back)
             * I don't have to fiddle with clipping things down with bungees or crap
             * I can carry huge weights (weight is over the front wheel and stable)
-                * The bike can double as a push trolly when critically loaded.
+                * The bike can double as a push trolley when critically loaded.
 I have regularly transported weekly shopping for 4 people consistently
         * Folding bike + train combo means I can use train time to be productive
 * Home/Space/Domestic
     * Robot vacuum cleaner
         * It cleans regularly when I'm out.
-Consistently useable environment
+Consistently usable environment
     * Chairs are for humans to sit on
         * They are not storage space.
 The moment a chair is obstructed by items it fails to perform the task that it was constructed for
     * Wash up immediately
-        * Wether you wash up now or 2 days time the time taken is the same
+        * Whether you wash up now or 2 days time the time taken is the same
             * (maybe not because food drys and hardens)
-        * A sink that is full of shit, is not useable as a sink for other things
+        * A sink that is full of shit, is not usable as a sink for other things
         * Every item that is dirty is unusable until it is cleaned
         * Get a dishwasher (it cleans better (bacteria), with less water)
     * Tidy consistently/constantly
         * Every item should have a place where it goes.
 If you ever find the object not in it's correct place and it is not actively in use, return it to it's correct location.
         * By virtue of moving around your house you will clean/tidy as you go
         * Water droplets left in the shower will turn into crap, wipe them every day
-            * Plastic body scrubbers do not retain water and smell like sponges or flanenls
+            * Plastic body scrubbers do not retain water and smell like sponges or flannels
         * You will have multiple people using shared facilities.
 Keep all bottles/items out of the bathroom, (this inhibits efficient cleaning as they all have to moved to wipe any surface).
     * Kitchen sponges are bacterial colonies
         * Put them in microwave for 60seconds often
     * Bleach shoes
         * The moment they smell, cleanse them
     * A beds take a known area of a room
-        * Bunkbeds (space efficient)
+        * Bunk-beds (space efficient)
         * Desk under bed
     * If you haven't used an item in a year, you probably don't need it.
 Throw it away
 * Social